bryleen1/devops-project/README.md

 ![image](https://user-images.githubusercontent.com/88090980/168693853-8b03a6bb-bf86-422d-a2e4-284592dc43dd.png)

 This is what the initial service 1 looked like.
 I decided to start simple, the app had no templates and it presented both options (followed by points) on the same page.
 Once I could see that at a basic level, all services were working well together, I then added the templates (to allow user interaction) and split the responses different pages (which is what we see now in the current code).
+The full code of my initial service 1 can be seen in the front_end_api folder (commented out).

 ## CI Pipeline
 Once the app was finalised and unit tests were carried out, I then created a Jenkins pipeline.
 I used a webhook to automate the running of the pipeline so that everytime I push to my GitHub repository, Jenkins ran my tests and ansible installed dependecies, set up the swarm and deployed my application using my Jenkinsfile.